MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 > Specify that this project is for a MolSSI Best Practices Workshop, and put a link to the MolSSI homepage (molssi.org).
 > Add your new page to the Table of Contents.
 >
-> What happens if you remove the page from the table of contents and rebuild the documentation.
+> What happens if you remove the page from the table of contents and rebuild the documentation?
 >> ## Solution
 >> First, create a new file called `about.rst`.
 Next, create a header and write a short desciption in `about.rst`.
 >> ~~~